-Source: Adapted from National Land Cover Database 2001, 2006, 2011 (2011 Editions)
+Source: Adapted from National Land Cover Database 2001, 2006, 2011, 2016, 2019 (2019 Editions)

 The Schuylkill River watershed is divided into 17 major sub-watersheds.
 Table 2-5 details the land cover in each sub-watershed by these major land cover groups.
 The first column gives the total area in square miles for each sub-watershed.
 The subsequent columns list the percent developed, forest, agricultural land area.
-The sub-watersheds highlighted in green, orange, and red are approximately 50% or greater forested, agricultural or developed land area, respectively.
+The sub-watersheds with bolded names demonstrate land use classification of approximately 50% or greater and have those forested, agricultural, or developed land areas, highlighted in green, orange, or red, respectively.